ePADD/epadd/README.md

 Riccardo Ferrante and Lynda Schmitz Fuhrig, Smithsonian Institution Archives;
 Terry Catapano, Stephen Davis, and Dina Sokolova, Columbia University

-*Advisors:*
+*Advisors (Phase 1):*
-Jeremy Leighton John, British Library;
+- Jeremy Leighton John, British Library;
-Monica S. Lam, Stanford University;
+- Monica S. Lam, Stanford University;
-Phillip R. Malone, Stanford University;
+- Phillip R. Malone, Stanford University;
-Pam Maples, Stanford University;
+- Pam Maples, Stanford University;
-Meg McAleer, Library of Congress;
+- Meg McAleer, Library of Congress;
-Chris Prom, University of Illinois;
+- Chris Prom, University of Illinois;
-Ben Shneiderman, University of Maryland;
+- Ben Shneiderman, University of Maryland;
-Jeff Ubois, Macarthur Foundation
+- Jeff Ubois, Macarthur Foundation

 *Funding:*
-National Historical Publications & Records Commission;
+- National Historical Publications & Records Commission (ePADD Phase 1);
-Payton J. Treat Fund from the Stanford University Libraries ;
+- Payton J. Treat Fund from the Stanford University Libraries ;
-U.S. National Science Foundation (for Muse);
+- U.S. National Science Foundation (for Muse);
-Mobisocial Laboratory at Stanford University (for Muse);
+- Mobisocial Laboratory at Stanford University (for Muse);
+- Instiute for Museum and Library Services (ePADD phase 2)

 *Software:*

 Under Apache License 2.0:
-Apache Commons (fileupload, lang3, io, httpclient, cli, codec), tika, opennlp, tomcat, maven, ant © Apache Software Foundation
+- Apache Commons (fileupload, lang3, io, httpclient, cli, codec), tika, opennlp, tomcat, maven, ant © Apache Software Foundation
-Muse © Mobisocial Laboratory, Stanford University Google Gson © Google
+- Muse © Mobisocial Laboratory, Stanford University
+- Google Gson © Google
-OpenCSV © Glen Smith and others
+- OpenCSV © Glen Smith and others
-Java SE Platform Products © Oracle - Oracle BCL Launch4j © Grzegorz Kowal BSD 3-clause license and MIT license Font Awesome © Dave Gandy MIT license, SIL OFL 1.1 Jsoup
+- Java SE Platform Products © Oracle - Oracle BCL
+- Launch4j © Grzegorz Kowal BSD 3-clause license and MIT license
+- Font Awesome © Dave Gandy MIT license, SIL OFL 1.1
+- Jsoup

 Cooliris Image wall (Special thanks to Soujanya Bhumkar, Austin Shoemaker and team for making the software available to us) Copyright (c) 2015 Yahoo, Inc. This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.
 Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions: 1.
 The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
 If you use this software in a product, an acknowledgement in the product documentation would be appreciated but is not required.
 2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.
 3. This notice may not be removed or altered from any source distribution.